Build an LLM from scratch in MAX

 Learn to implement autoregressive text generation with sampling and temperature control.

 In this final step, you’ll implement the generation loop that produces text one token at a time.
-The model predicts the next token, appends it to the sequence, and repeats until reaching the desired length.
+The model predicts the next token, appends it to the sequence, feeds that into the model again, and repeats until reaching the desired length.

 Start with a prompt like “Hello world” (tokens [15496, 995]).
 The model predicts the next token, giving you [15496, 995, 318] (“Hello world is”).
 It predicts again, producing [15496, 995, 318, 257] (“Hello world is a”).
 This process continues, with each prediction feeding back as input for the next.

 You’ll implement two generation strategies: greedy decoding (always pick the highest-scoring token) and sampling (randomly choose according to probabilities).
-You’ll also add temperature control to adjust how random or focused the generation is.
+You’ll also add temperature control to adjust how random or focused the generation is—a higher temperature produces more variety (more hallucinations).

 Understanding the generation loop